Next-Generation Reservoir Computing for Dynamical Inference: Abstract

 \section{Abstract}

-We present a simple and scalable implementation of next-generation reservoir computing for modeling dynamical systems from time series data.
-Our approach uses a pseudorandom nonlinear projection of time-delay embedded input, allowing an arbitrary dimension of the feature space, thus providing a flexible alternative to the polynomial-based projections used in previous next-generation reservoir computing variants.
-We apply the method to benchmark tasks --- including attractor reconstruction and bifurcation diagram estimation --- using only partial and noisy observations.
-We also include an exploratory example of estimating asymptotic oscillation phases.
-The models remain stable over long rollouts and generalize beyond training data.
-This framework enables the precise control of system state and is well suited for surrogate modeling and digital twin applications.
+We present a simple and scalable implementation of next-generation reservoir computing (NGRC) for modeling dynamical systems from time-series data.
+The method uses a pseudorandom nonlinear projection of time-delay embedded inputs, allowing the feature-space dimension to be chosen independently of the observation size and offering a flexible alternative to polynomial-based NGRC projections.
+We demonstrate the approach on benchmark tasks, including attractor reconstruction and bifurcation diagram estimation, using partial and noisy measurements.
+We further show that small amounts of measurement noise during training act as an effective regularizer, improving long-term autonomous stability compared to standard regression alone.
+Across all tests, the models remain stable over long rollouts and generalize beyond the training data.
+The framework offers explicit control of system state during prediction, and these properties make NGRC a natural candidate for applications such as surrogate modeling and digital‐twin applications.

 \begin{quotation} Reservoir computing (RC)~\cite{Ott2018} is a machine learning method used to predict the dynamic behavior of complex systems.
 It relies on a reservoir --- a fixed, dynamical system --- into which an input signal from a given external system of interest is injected.
 The output of the reservoir is then passed through a trained \emph{readout layer} in order to predict future states of the external system.
 Next-generation reservoir computing (NGRC)~\cite{NGRC2021} is a simplified variant of RC that replaces the nonlinear reservoir with a direct \emph{feature expansion}.
 Here, \emph{features} refer to measurable properties derived from data, and \emph{feature expansion} means generating additional features by combining existing ones.
 This simplification makes NGRC more interpretable and easier to control than traditional RC.
 In this work, we introduce a pseudorandom projection as a simple and scalable way to build these features, and use it to model time-series data.
 Our approach makes accurate and stable predictions even when observations are noisy or incomplete.
 Through examples such as chaotic attractor reconstruction, bifurcation mapping, and phase recovery, we illustrate how next-generation reservoir computing can capture essential system dynamics and generalize beyond the training data.
 Our results highlight their potential as a practical tool for applications ranging from digital twins to models of physical, biological, and financial systems. \end{quotation}